Snowshoeing out from our backyard with my daughter (who took the photo).

 Snowshoeing and physical health

 According to this article at Snowshoes.com: Your Guide to Winter Adventure we can burn from 420-1,000 calories per hour during a snowshoe trek.
 It’s a sport that accommodates a wide range of athleticism.
 If you’re a newbie or not in great physical shape, it’s fine to snowshoe for a slow-paced 15 minutes.
-As you get stronger and more fit, go for longer periods of time, speed up, and include any slopes or hills around in your path.
+As you get stronger and more fit, go for longer periods of time, speed up, and include hills.

 In the article, Dr. Declan Connolly of the University of Vermont is quoted: “‘Snowshoeing is an effective, low impact, and safe form of exercise to change body composition.
 It burns up to twice the number of calories as walking at the same speed … Snowshoeing utilizes major muscle groups which, when combined with a higher metabolic rate in cold weather and the added resistance of moving through snow, results in a high-energy activity.'”